Phippsy/mit-leadership/README.md

 - Draft up a [Manager README](https://managerreadme.com/) as I think this supports the objectives of clarity and openness regarding my leadership signature.
 - Reflect on the comments from Maeve Coburn about the Gestalt theory of change, the power of being fully present.
 Consider other behaviours (e.g. yoga, mindfulness practice) which complement this, and other practice I might consider.
+- Build self-assessment tool.
+- Consider inquiry/advocacy (sub-dimensions of relating).
+What about settling debates?
+- Find more ways to pay attention before advocating for your point of view.

 ## Course notes